-The asset-based revolving credit agreement that we and certain of our subsidiaries entered into with JPMorgan Chase Bank, N.A. on June 27, 2018 (the "Credit Agreement") contains, and any of our other future debt agreements may contain, covenant restrictions that limit our ability to operate our business, including, without limitation, restrictions on our and our subsidiaries' ability to:
+The credit agreement that we and certain of our subsidiaries entered into with JPMorgan Chase Bank, N.A. on May 3, 2019 (the "Credit Agreement") contains, and any of our other future debt agreements may contain, covenant restrictions that limit our ability to operate our business, including, without limitation, restrictions on our and our subsidiaries' ability to:

-- · incur additional debt or create liens; - · engage in mergers, consolidations, liquidations or dissolutions other than in certain permitted instances described in the Credit Agreement; - · substantially change the business conducted by us or our subsidiaries; and - · pay dividends or make distributions or other restricted payments if certain conditions in the Credit Agreement are not fulfilled.
+- · incur additional debt or create liens; - engage in mergers, consolidations, certain divisions, liquidations or dissolutions other than in certain permitted instances described in the Credit Agreement; - · substantially change the business conducted by us or our subsidiaries; and - · pay dividends or make distributions or other restricted payments if certain conditions in the Credit Agreement are not fulfilled.

-In addition, the Credit Agreement contains other customary affirmative and negative covenants, including limitations on our and our subsidiaries' ability to perform the following, subject to certain customary exceptions, qualifications and "baskets": make certain investments, loans, advances, guarantees and acquisitions other than in certain permitted instances as described in the Credit Agreement; sell assets; prepay other indebtedness; engage in certain transactions with affiliates; enter into agreements that restrict dividends from subsidiaries or the ability of subsidiaries to grant liens upon their assets; amend certain charter documents and material agreements governing subordinated indebtedness; and sell, assign, transfer, encumber or license certain intellectual property without the prior written consent of the administrative agent.
+In addition, the Credit Agreement contains other customary affirmative and negative covenants, including limitations on our and our subsidiaries' ability to perform the following, subject to certain customary exceptions, qualifications and "baskets": make certain investments, loans, advances, guarantees and acquisitions other than in certain permitted instances as described in the Credit Agreement; sell assets; prepay other indebtedness; engage in certain transactions with affiliates; enter into agreements that restrict dividends from subsidiaries or the ability of subsidiaries to grant liens upon their assets; amend certain charter documents and material agreements governing subordinated indebtedness; and deviate from certain financial ratios described further in the Credit Agreement.